skywalkapps/nav-priority/README.md

 ## Quick start

-Priority navigation plugin is written in vanilla JS.
-It is fully compatible with Bootstrap 3, however you can use it with your custom code.
+Priority navigation plugin is written in vanilla JS, so it can be easily  integrated to your existing codebase.
+It is also fully compatible with Bootstrap 3.
 You have following options of installation:

 - [Download the latest release](https://github.com/skywalkapps/nav-priority/archive/v1.0.0.zip).
 - Clone the repo: `git clone https://github.com/skywalkapps/nav-priority.git`.